 NOTE To get the output in JSON format, add J at the end of the command syntax.
+For example:

-For example: storcli /cx show <property1> <property2> J</property2></property1> NOTE JSON format output is not supported in the EFI operating system.
-The EFI platform ignores the ${\mathbb J}$ when it is added at the end of the command syntax.
+storcli /cx show <property1>|<property2> J

+JSON format output is not supported in the EFI operating system.
+The EFI platform ignores the $\mbox{\it J}$ when it is added at the end of the command syntax.

 NOTE Background operations are blocked in the EFI and HII environments and these operations are resumed in the operating system environments.